gavinhoward/bc/manuals/development.md

 Sidenote: one of those bugs caused an infinite recursion when running the sine (`s()`) function in the math library, so yes, parser bugs can be *very* weird.

-Anyway, they way I did `assert()`'s was like this: whenever I realized that I had put assumptions into the code, I would put an `assert()` there to test it **and** to *document* it.
+Anyway, the way I did `assert()`'s was like this: whenever I realized that I had put assumptions into the code, I would put an `assert()` there to test it **and** to *document* it.